Nationwide Anti-measles, Rubella Immunization Drive Continues - UrduPoint

 Nationwide Anti-measles, Rubella Immunization Drive Continues

-A nationwide campaign to immunize more than 90 million children against the deadly Measles and Rubella diseases was continuing successfully across the country

-ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Nov, 2021 ) :A nationwide campaign to immunize more than 90 million children against the deadly Measles and Rubella diseases was continuing successfully across the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Nov, 2021 ) :A nationwide campaign to immunize more than 90 million children against the deadly measles and rubella diseases was continued successfully across the country.

-He said that the campaign targets children aged between nine months and 15 years and those aged up to five will also receive the oral polio vaccine.
+He said that the campaign targets children aged between nine months to 15 years and those aged up to five will also receive the oral polio vaccine.

 He said, "I urge both the frontline workers to work with dedication and the caregivers to express their support by vaccinating their children against the diseases.